istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     * error:14094410:SSL routines:ssl3_read_bytes:sslv3 alert handshake failure
     {{< /text >}}

-1. Resend the previous request by passing a client certificate and private key to _curl_.
-This time pass your client certificate (additional --cert option) and your private key (the --key option) to _curl_.
+1. Pass a client certificate and private key to `curl` and resend the request.
+Pass your client's certificate with the `--cert` flag and your private key with the `--key` flag to `curl`.

     {{< text bash >}}
     $ curl -v -HHost:httpbin.example.com \